-This is the anchor of the Yarmouth- later renamed the The Frederic Douglass
+This is the anchor of the Yarmouth- later renamed the Frederic Douglass

-William Monroe Trotter stowed away as a steward on the Yarmouth to attend the Paris Peace Conference in 1919.
+William Monroe Trotter tried to stow away as a steward on the Yarmouth to attend the Paris Peace Conference in 1919.
 Ida Wells-Barnett had been asked by Marcus Garvey to announce his incorporation of the Black Star Shipping Line.
 Which eventually purchased the Yarmouth and named it after Frederic Douglass.
-The Black Star Line’s goal was Negro empowerment via an all Negro shipping Line.
+The Black Star Line’s goal was Negro empowerment via an all-Negro shipping Line.

 William Monroe Trotter and Ida Wells-Barnett 1895-1934

-William Monroe Trotter was proud to be the son of James Trotter, a veteran of the Massachusetts 54th Regiment that distinguished itself duirng the Civil War.
-James Trotter had always advocated for the rights of Negroes, even when it meant refusing his pay until the salaries of Negro soldiers in the 54th were commensurate with he salaries of white soldiers.
-After the war James Trotter settled in Boston, which had become a haven for people of color during the early to mid-19th Century.
-He worked at the post office and published the first book on the history of Negro Music in The Untied States.
-William Trotter’s mother was Virginia Isaacs Trotter, a descendent of Thomas Jefferson and his slave mistress Sally Hemmings.
+William Monroe Trotter was proud to be the son of James Trotter, a veteran of the Massachusetts 54th Regiment that distinguished itself during the Civil War.
+James Trotter had always advocated for the rights of Negroes, even when it meant refusing his pay until the salaries of Negro soldiers in the 54th were commensurate with the salaries of white soldiers.
+After the war, James Trotter settled in Boston, which had become a haven for people of color during the early to mid-19th Century.
+He worked at the post office and published the first book on the history of Negro Music in The United States.
+William Trotter’s mother was Virginia Isaacs Trotter, a descendant of Thomas Jefferson and his slave mistress Sally Hemmings.